 Stopping the Specter of Ransomware

 To protect against ransomware, your organization should be implementing a holistic approach that is a mix of security solutions and security awareness training for employees at all levels.
 It can be argued that the size of an organization’s poorly maintained network is relatively proportional to their attack surface, and security solutions require a layered defense to accommodate all layers of the network.
 As a preliminary line of defense, you should at least have an enterprise anti-virus solution to help stop known variants of ransomware.
 In addition, you should have a robust email security platform to identify and thwart suspicious content before emails reach the end user.
-Most ransomware enters an organization through email in the form of spear phishing, which relies on social engineering.
+Most ransomware enters an organization through email in the form of spear Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
+LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
+The preverbal digital version of the ol' hook and bait., which relies on social engineering.

 Ransomware and other malware are sometimes delivered through known vulnerabilities in operating systems and unpatched browsers and plugins.
 For this reason, businesses should incorporate patch management to address known vulnerabilities of all systems and applications used in the network.
 A structured business continuity plan coupled with regular data backups will help you move forward smoothly in the event of a ransomware attack.